gsferreira/gsferreira.github.com/src/archive/2022/finding-dotnet-transitive-dependencies-and-tidying-up-your-project/index.md

 Unfortunately, NuGet Packages and References can be (rarely) a new form of Hell.
 A soft version of Hell, let's be honest.
 Not the same type of Hell from `node_modules`. 🤪

-**When solutions grow in size, it's common to see projects referencing multiple versions of the same package, or duplicated references.**
+**When solutions grow in size, it's common to see projects referencing multiple versions of the same package or duplicated references.**

 Today, I want to tell you about [**Snitch**](https://github.com/spectresystems/snitch).
 Snitch is a simple [.NET tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) that:

-> help you find transitive package references that can be removed.
+> _"help you find transitive package references that can be removed."_

 That sounds cool. 👍